Team Wanderlust | 24 April 2023

-There's also the coconut lorikeet, the weird and wonderful Vanuatu megapode, and the uber-cute red-tailed tropicbird, to name a few... a must for fans of sensational birdlife.
+There's also the coconut lorikeet, the weird and wonderful Vanuatu megapode, and the super cute red-tailed tropicbird, to name a few... a must for fans of sensational birdlife.

 July is midwinter for Australians, though don't expect minus temperatures and piles of snow.
 There may be a little rain, but temperatures rest around a palatable 14°C.

-Expect to see koalas, and a variety of beautiful birdlife, too.
-Head to Flinders Chase National Park if you love to see penguins in their natural habitats, as the park is home to a colony.
+Expect to see koalas, and a variety of beautiful birdlife too, including wedge-tailed eagles (Australia's largest bird of prey) and very rare glossy black cockatoos.
+Head to Flinders Chase National Park for seals and bird life.
 Also worth a visit is Seal Bay Conservation Park, to see protected sea lions doing their thing.